 Power Station Input Signal

-The Power Station must accept as a valid input a bipolar signal with an amplitude of at least ±7V and shall be capable of accepting signals with an amplitude of up to ±24V without damage.
-A power station may reject signals of less than ±7 volts, but is not required to do so, with no lower limit defined.
+The Power Station shall accept as a valid input a bipolar signal with an amplitude of at least ±7V and shall be capable of accepting signals with an amplitude of up to ±24V without damage.
+A Power Station may reject signals of less than ±7 volts, but is not required to do so, with no lower limit defined.

 So that multiple Power Stations may be operated by parallel connection to the same Command Station output, the Power Station shall draw no more than 25mA from its input terminals when the input signal has an amplitude of ±10V.

 Because the signal is bipolar, no particular relationship of either part of the signal to a ground reference may be inferred.
-Power Stations shall interpret the signal at their inputs as differential in nature and shall not require any implied 3rd connection as a reference.
-The Power Station’s response to this differential signal shall not be adversely affected by common mode voltages as great as 24V of either polarity between the Command Station's internal reference and that of the Power Station.
+Power Stations shall interpret the signal at their inputs as differential in nature and shall not require any explicit or implied third connection as a reference.
+The Power Station shall operate in the presence of common mode voltages up to ±24V between the Command Station's internal reference and that of the Power Station.

-Table 5 Summary of Requirement Values
+Table 5: Summary of Requirement Values